 N-Acetyl-L-Cysteine (NAC)

 N-acetyl-L-cysteine (NAC) is a modified form of the amino acid cysteine and has been shown to have various benefits for the liver.
-Much like silymarin and ALA, its benefits can mostly be attributed to its powerful anti-inflammatory and antioxidant activities that target the liver.
+Much like silymarin and ALA, its benefits can mostly be attributed to its powerful antioxidant activities that target the liver and its benefits to healthy inflammation.

 NAC is probably the most famous nutrient for liver protection, supported by the fact that it actually has a drug classification from the FDA.
 NAC is so effective at protecting the liver against acetaminophen overdose, that it was classified as a drug in 1963, and is still used in hospitals for that application [13].
 Of course, the dosing and method of application are completely different and separate from this nutrient’s use as a dietary supplement.